 NSEP has supported MIT graduate students in the past.
 If you are interested in this fellowship, you MUST consult the NSEP website.
 Students submit their applications directly to the Academy for Educational Development, the organization that administers the program.

 NSEP Boren Fellowships enable US graduate students to pursue specialization in area and language study or to add an international dimension to their education.
 Applicants design their own programs and may combine domestic language and cultural study with overseas study.
-All fellowships must include study of a modern language other than English and the study of an area and culture.
-Fellowship awards are made for a minimum of one and a maximum of six academic semesters (24 months).
+All fellowships must include study of a modern language, other than English, and the study of an area and culture.

 Boren Fellowships provide up to $25,000 for 25-52 weeks (preferred) overseas study.
 In addition, Boren Fellowships can provide limited funding for domestic language study that will supplement the overseas component.
 The maximum award for a combined overseas and domestic program is $37,000.
 Please review the budget guidelines for more information.

 Boren Fellowships are made for a minimum of 12 weeks overseas and a maximum of 12 months overseas.
 Boren-funded programs can begin no earlier than June 1, 2021.

 Boren Fellowships promote long term linguistic and cultural immersion.
 Therefore, preference will be given to applicants proposing overseas programs of 6 months or longer.
 However, applicants proposing overseas programs of 3-6 months, especially those in the STEM (science, technology, engineering, and mathematics) fields are encouraged to apply.

 Each year, NSEP publishes a list of geographic areas, languages, and fields of study identified as critical to US national security.
 This year’s list includes about 92 countries and 65 languages.